Han-Cao/RNAseq_RSEM_tutorial/README.md

     - anyfiles.txt          # any other files will cause error
 ```

-If your data is in different structure, please rename your files or modify the scripts accordingly.
+If your data is in different structure, please rename the files or modify the scripts accordingly.

 ### Build reference
-You can use the `scripts/download_files.sh` to download the reference genome and annotation files for Mus musculus from the Ensembl FTP website.
+Use the [download_files.sh](scripts/download_files.sh) to download the reference genome and annotation files for Mus musculus from the Ensembl FTP website.
 The script will also build a map of Ensembl gene IDs to gene names.
 You can modify the script to download files for other species.

 ```bash
 #!/bin/bash